List of General Hospital characters introduced in the 2010s: Drew Cain

-Drew Cain, portrayed by Miller, was introduced in 2014 as a hit-and-run victim with amnesia.
-The character was created by head writer Carlivati as a recast of the presumed Jason Morgan.
-Andrew, initially referred to as "Jake Doe," is believed to be Jason with plastic surgery and the revelation breaks up his engagement to Elizabeth Webber (Rebecca Herbst).
+Drew Cain (also Quartermaine), portrayed by Miller, was introduced in 2014 as a hit-and-run victim with amnesia.
+The character was created by head writer Carlivati as a recast of the presumed dead Jason Morgan.
+Andrew, initially referred to as "Jake Doe", is believed to be Jason with plastic surgery and the revelation breaks up his engagement to Elizabeth Webber (Rebecca Herbst).
 Living as Jason, he reunites with Sam McCall (Kelly Monaco) and they marry and have another child.
 The couple welcomes a daughter, Emily "Scout" Morgan, named after Jason's late sister.
 In 2017, with the return of Steve Burton, the head writing team of Jean Passanante and Shelly Altman retconned Miller's portrayal of Jason into that of Jason's previously unknown twin brother, Drew.
-In July 2019, Miller announced his decision to exit the soap; he made his last appearance on August 21.
+In July 2019, Miller announced his decision to exit the soap; he was actually fired.
+Miller made his last appearance on August 21 when the character was seemingly killed off.
 Miller's performance in the roles of Drew and Jason garnered him a Daytime Emmy Award nomination for Outstanding Lead Actor in a Drama Series in 2018.

 In April 2021, Deadline Hollywood announced Cameron Mathison had joined the soap in an undisclosed role.
 In August of the same year, following increased speculation, Entertainment Weekly announced Mathison's casting in the role of Drew; he debuted in the final moments of the August 16 episode.

 Harrison Chase

 Harrison Chase, portrayed by Josh Swickard, made his first appearance on February 21, 2018.
-Swickard originally auditioned for the role of Peter August.
+Swickard auditioned for the role of Peter August.
 Though he did not get the role, casting directors reached out after Ryan Paevey (Nathan West) opted to leave the show, casting Swickard as a detective hired to replace Paevey's character.